STARSET-Mirror/starset-wiki/en/roadmap.md

 ## FanGroups

 History of STARSET Mirror's activities will be migrated into STARSET Wiki.
 You can also create entries about yourself / your organizations as STARSET fans.

+# Localization
+## Primarily Supported Language
+`Chinese (Simplified)` is the primarily supported language of this wiki due to the linguistic background of our current edtorial board members.

+## Other Supported Language
+> We can only provide limited support for the languages listed in this section until a native speaker or people with similar language level join our editorial board.
+{.is-warning}

+The main work of the support of other language is to synchronize content with primary supported language.

+We currently support the following language(s) except ones that are primarily supported:
+- `English`

+We also plan to provide support for the following language(s):
+- `Chinese (Traditional)`

 # Appearance Customization & Integrations